 This is how to dye Easter eggs in your Instant Pot!
 If you have a pressure cooker and love hard boiled eggs but also want to color them during the holidays this is a fun and easy way to dye them in just 5 minutes!
 Beautifully colored with little no no mess this will impress anyone.

 You can make them any pattern you want really.
-If you want tye dye Easter eggs then use a tye dye shirt to initially wrap it in, for polka dots use a polka dot pattern but they must be 100% silk material to work….you get the idea.
+If you want tye dye Easter eggs then use a tye dye shirt to initially wrap it in.
+For polka dots use a polka dot pattern but they must be 100% silk material to work.

 - Eggs – white eggs so it turns out more brilliantly

 - Plain fabric for outside – neutral color like the light gray, or white shirts are fine you see below on the outside

 - Rubber bands

 - Pressure cooker – this is the Instant Pot we have

 Note: For safety if any color bleeds under the shell and on to the egg do not consume those!

 Now the directions for dyed Easter eggs in your Instant Pot are quite simple.
 Look at the photos above.